 While the peanut butter truffles are freezing, melt your chocolate.
 Then, moving quickly, remove the truffles from the freezer and using two forks, dip each truffle in the chocolate.
 For truffles, coat them completely.
 For buckeye balls, coat them 2/3 of the way.

 Place the chocolate coated truffles back onto the lined plate and refrigerate until the chocolate has firmed up.

 To sub out the coconut flour, you have two options- Blanched almond flour or gluten-free oat flour.

-Keto Chocolate Peanut Butter Truffles (Vegan, Paleo)
+Keto Chocolate Truffles

 - In a large mixing bowl, combine your peanut butter and syrup and mix very well.

 - Sift in your coconut flour, to ensure no lumps remain.
 Stir very well, until a smooth dough remains.
 Refrigerate for 15 minutes, to firm up slightly.